 Key findings of this report are:

 The Statewide Comprehensive Outdoor Recreation Plan (SCORP) is the state’s official document regarding outdoor recreation planning.
 Updating the plan every five years is a requirement for Florida’s participation in the Land and Water Conservation (LWCF) program.
-Outdoor Recreation in Florida – 2013 is the 10th edition, which is written in accordance with Florida Statute 375.021.
+Outdoor Recreation in Florida – 2013 is the 10th edition, which is written in accordance with 375.021, F.S.

 The Florida Outdoor Recreation Inventory (FORI) is a comprehensive inventory of existing outdoor resources and facilities in Florida.
 This database and mapping tool provide details of parks, recreation areas, open spaces and other outdoor sites in the state including federal, state, regional, county and municipal governments, commercial enterprises, nonprofit organizations and clubs.
 The database consists of more than 13,000 records and is maintained by the department to assist with the Statewide Comprehensive Outdoor Recreation Plan (SCORP).

-In order to meet new legislation passed in SB 552 (259.032 F.S.) and HB 1075 (253.87 F.S.) in 2016, the state provided DEP with funding to enable users to more easily locate recreation opportunities on public conservation lands.
+In order to meet new legislation passed in SB 552 (259.032, F.S.) and HB 1075 (253.87, F.S.) in 2016, the state provided DEP with funding to enable users to more easily locate recreation opportunities on public conservation lands.
 As a result, a number of improvements were made to the inventory (including helpful links).
-FORI’s new interface, along with new web-based and mobile applications known as Outdoor Florida, launched in July 2017.

 In 2015-2016, DEP hosted a series of events to bring public and private recreation providers, recreational user groups and outdoor recreational professionals together to help promote SCORP and the value of outdoor recreation to the state of Florida.
 A new series of events will be held after the 2019 SCORP is complete.